 What to do: A polite "no, thank you" and keep walking.
 If someone physically impedes you, that's harassment — you can report it to the nearest NYPD officer or call 311.

-Red Flag 4: No Visible TLC License
+Red Flag 4: No Visible License Plate

 Every legal pedicab in New York City must display a license plate issued by the Department of Consumer and Worker Protection (formerly TLC).
 The plate should be visible on the rear of the pedicab.